hosembafer/react-tiny-autoscroll/README.md

 ### [Demo](https://react-tiny-autoscroll-example.netlify.app)

-Mostly useful when used in combination with drag and drop-like components which do not support scrollable containers.
+Mostly helpful when used in combination with drag and drop-like components which do not support scrollable containers.

 ## Install